vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       Set a custom MAC address.
 Every **x** in the address is replaced by a random value.
 By default, the address is dynamically allocated.

-`ct netif new routed` [*options*] `--via` *network* *id* *name* Create a new routed network interface in container *id*.
+`ct netif new routed` [*options*] *id* *name*
+  Create a new routed network interface in container *id*.
 Like for **bridge** interface, a pair veth is created.
 The difference is that the veth is not part of any bridge.
-Instead, IP addresses are routed to the container via an interconnecting *network*. `osctld` will automatically setup appropriate routes on the host veth interface.
+Instead, IP addresses and networks are routed to the container by configuring routes.
+For the routed addresses to be accessible in your network, you need to configure either static or dynamic routing on your machines. `osctld` will automatically setup appropriate routes on the host veth interface and generate configuration files for the container's network system.
 The interface will appear as *name* within the container.

   The container has to be stopped for this command to be allowed.

-    `--via` *network*
-      Route via network, required.
-Can be used once for IPv4 and once for IPv6, depending what addresses you want to be able to route.

-    `--host-addr` *addr*
-      Address from the interconnecting network that should be used on the host's veth interface.
-Can be used once for IPv4 and once for IPv6.
-Has to be used in conjunction with `--ct-addr`.
-Defaults to the first address from the interconnecting network.

-    `--ct-addr` *addr*
-      Address from the interconnecting network that should be used on the container's veth interface.
-Can be used once for IPv4 and once for IPv6.
-Has to be used in conjunction with `--host-addr`.
-Defaults to the second address from the interconnecting network.

-      By default, the interconnecting address will be added to the container's interface as the first IP address.
-If you wish to change its position, add the address explicitly using `osctl ct netif ip add`.

     `--hwaddr` *addr*
       Set a custom MAC address.
 Every **x** in the address is replaced by